arduino/docs-content/content/arduino-cloud/02.hardware/01.devices/devices.md

 ### ESP32 / ESP8266 (Wi-Fi®)

-ESP32/ESP8266 based boards typically don't have an onboard crypto chip, and is configured via a **Secret Key** generated during the configuration.
+ESP32/ESP8266 based boards typically don't have an onboard crypto chip.
+Instead when configuring a device, a **[secret key](#secret-key--device-id)** is generated, that can together with the **device ID** be used to securely connect to the Arduino Cloud.

 There are currently two official ESP32 based Arduino boards:
 - [Arduino UNO R4 WiFi](https://store.arduino.cc/products/uno-r4-wifi)